sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="createChannelMetadata"></a>
 # **createChannelMetadata**
-> InlineResponse20061 createChannelMetadata(channelType, channelUrl, apiToken, createChannelMetadataData)
+> CreateChannelMetadataResponse createChannelMetadata(channelType, channelUrl, apiToken, createChannelMetadataData)

 Create a channel metadata